syuvivida/DQMSpace/runregistry_scripts/lumiloss/README.md

 cd DQMSpace/runregistry_scripts/lumiloss
 ```

-3. Prepare a text file that includes the list of runs for the period of data you want to produce luminosity loss figures and put it in your work directory.
+3. Prepare a text file that includes the list of runs for the period of data you want to produce luminosity loss figures and put it in your output directory.
-For example, Era/eraB_runs.txt
+For example, Era/eraB_runs.txt.
+Note, if your input run list text file is not
+located in the output directory, you need to specify it explicitly (see blow).

 4. The main script is runAllSteps_lumiloss.sh.
 You can find out the usuage by running